 Strange vehicles parked at your neighbor’s house

-Remember if you see a situation that doesn’t feel right, it's suspicious.
+Remember if you see a situation that doesn’t feel right, it’s suspicious.
 Write down the description of any suspicious persons.
-Get the model, color and license numbers of strange vehicles.
+Get the model, color, and license numbers of strange vehicles.
 Call the police immediately.
-Don't assume someone else has called.
-If criminal activity has occurred let you Block Watch Captain and neighbors know but call 9-1-1 first!
+Don’t assume someone else has called.
+If criminal activity has occurred let your Block Watch Captain and neighbors know but call 9-1-1 first!